SpockReko/foodcoach-client/README.md

 When an error is made (if you use _"double quotation"_ instead of _'single'_ on Strings for example), you get a big error in the browser telling you to correct your mistake.
-This is not errors that make the code not run, instead they are there to make to code look nice and keep a consistant style.
+This is not errors that make the code not run, instead they are there to make to code look nice and keep a consistent style.